jivison/scripts/aword/README.md

     Usage:
         aword [options...]

+        During the program, type in a word and hit enter to submit a translation.
+Type '.quit' (on the prompt screen) or press ^C to exit the program.

     Options:

         -c <count>            The number of words the program asks you.
 Can be either a postive integer or "endless" (default: 1)
         -prompt <prompt>      The language that is prompted.
-Can be "random", "english", or "foreign". (default: "random")
+Can be "random", "english", or "foreign". (default: "random") -lang <language>      Restricts aword to a single given language.
+Has to correspond with a source

         update                Forces an a redownload of all the sources. uncolored             Removes colour from the program